mautic/developer-documentation-new/docs/design/labelling.rst

 Opens a search field from which the User can search for help information.

 Use only as link text on the console menu bar.
-See also Docs and Learn more.
+See also :ref:`Docs` and :ref:`Learn more`.

 H
 -